-2.1 Withdrawal from a course or cancellation of a registration must be done in writing by completing and signing the « Modification d’inscription » form and forwarding it to the Office of part-time Studies.
-Refunds will be provided according to the following procedure: an administration fees of $25 will apply for any withdrawal from a course within the first nine hours of class.
-Refunds will not be issued after nine hours of class.
+2.1 Withdrawal from a course or cancellation of a registration must be done in writing by completing and signing the « Modification d’inscription » form and forwarding it to the Continuing Education.
+Refunds will be provided according to the following procedure: an administration fee of $25 will apply for any withdrawal from a course within the first 9 hours of class.
+Refunds will not be issued after 9 hours of class.

-2.2 For courses scheduled on week-ends, a reimbursement (less $25) may be obtained if the withdrawal, done according to 2.1, takes place on the Monday or the first work day following the first week-end of the course.
-For courses offered through internet, a reimbursement (less $25) may be obtained if the withdrawal takes place before the end of the third week of the course for the fall and winter session and before the end of the second week for the spring session. (for more details, contact the Office of part-time Studies).
+2.2 For courses scheduled on weekends, a reimbursement (less $25) may be obtained if the withdrawal, made according to 2.1, takes place on the Monday or the first work day following the first weekend of the course.
+For courses offered through internet, a reimbursement (less $25) may be obtained if the withdrawal takes place before the end of the third week of the course for the fall and winter session and before the end of the second week for the spring session.
+(For more details, contact the Continuing Education.)

-2.3 Exceptionally, in the case of illness or accident, 50% of the tuition fees will be refunded if withdrawal occurs between the first nine and eighteen hours of class.
+2.3 Exceptionally, in the case of illness or accident, 50% of the tuition fees will be refunded if withdrawal occurs between the first 9 and 18 hours of class.
 A detailed doctor’s note must be provided.
-Refunds will not be issued after eighteen hours of class.
+Refunds will not be issued after 18 hours of class.

-2.4 If course fees have not yet been paid, an amount of 25$, as administration fees, will be charged if withdrawal occurs, done according to 2.1, within the first nine hours of class.
-An amount equal to the full course fees and insurance cost, if applicable, will be charged if the withdrawal occurs after nine hours of class.
+2.4 If course fees have not yet been paid, an amount of $25, as administration fees, will be charged if withdrawal occurs, made according to 2.1, within the first 9 hours of class.
+An amount equal to the full course fees and insurance cost, if applicable, will be charged if the withdrawal occurs after 9 hours of class.
 This applies whether the course has been attended or not.

-2.5 Customer service staff must comply with university regulations and the policies established by the Office of part-time Studies.
-Nevertheless, the Office of part-time Studies believes in the importance of resolving differences of opinions.
-If a student wishes to challenge a decision, a request must be presented in writing, within a reasonable time period, to the General Director of the Office of part-time Studies.
+2.5 Customer service staff must comply with university regulations and the policies established by the Continuing Education.
+Nevertheless, the Continuing Education believes in the importance of resolving differences of opinions.
+If a student wishes to challenge a decision, a request must be presented in writing, within a reasonable time period, to the General Director of the Continuing Education.